 01 of 05

-Rust and other stains can occur from hard water mineral deposits found especially with the use of well water having high iron content.
-Staining can also occur from rusty galvanized water pipes leaking into a kitchen sink, rusty toilet components leaking into the back of a toilet bowl or something metal left on the sink.
+Rust and other stains can occur from hard water mineral deposits.
+This can be particularly bad for homes on well water or city water with a high iron content.
+Staining can also occur from rusty galvanized water pipes leaking into a kitchen sink, rusty toilet components leaking into the back of a toilet bowl or something metal left on a wet surface.
 These stains can be difficult to remove.
 If this is a recurring problem and the staining is chronic, there may be no way to remove the stain as it may have etched itself into the porcelain.

 02 of 05